What is Merger-Arbitrage?

 Since Constantia Capital’s Merger-Arbitrage strategy is NOT a mutual fund, our returns are not published, but they are independently verified to be in conformance with the Global Investment Performance Standards ("GIPS") as promulgated by the CFA Institute.
 We're pleased to provide our independent verification of GIPS conformance, upon request.
 Additionally, we can provide documentary proof of all returns via actual account statements, with client names redacted of course.

 What about trading commissions?

 All net returns are after all trading commissions and our fees (the same as any mutual fund); they’re what you the investor keep, and you can see your account’s balances real-time, any time (including intra-day) you want by logging into your Separately Managed Account.
-In order to maximize returns, we utilize Interactive Brokers which offer the lowest commissions of any reputable online broker with a rock-solid credit rating.
-Further, client accounts are traded together and commission split proportionally which further reduces transaction costs.
+We do pay commissions when we trade on the assumption that our all-in price is better than if our orders were subject to "payment to order flow".
+Client accounts are traded together and commission split proportionally which further reduces transaction costs.

 Is this one of those high frequency trading strategies I read about, or one that tries to short-term “time the market”?

 Absolutely not!
 This is not an actively traded strategy, and we’re not day trading nor anything like that.
 Most stocks, once the deal is announced, if they meet our risk-control criteria and we invest in them, are rarely traded, but rather held to completion, which is on average 4-5 months.
 There are cases when developments particular to a deal require us to trade them prior to deal consummation (during the holding period), such as when the risk profile widens and we decrease holdings or entirely exit a deal.